jschrier/blog/_posts/2023-12-05-Visiting-New-York.md

 - Obviously you go to the [Metropolitan Museum](https://www.metmuseum.org/) which is arguably the finest art museum in the USA (dare I say, the world).
 But many visitors overlook the [Met Cloisters](https://maps.app.goo.gl/S7tN9RqMu2rCRVwR9) in Inwood---Rockefeller bough a bunch of medieval castles and monasteries...disassembled them...and reassembled them here, filled them with art, and then bought the land on the opposite side of the river (now Palisades park) so that it wouldn't be developed and ruin the view.
 Especially nice in the Spring and early Summer, when the gardens are open.
 - And while you're up there, go to the [Hispanic Society](https://hispanicsociety.org)---a free museum of art of Spain, Portugal, and Latin America.
 Excellent collection of El Greco's and Sarollas.
 - [Poster House](http://www.posterhouse.org/) *Chelsea-ish*, nice collection of posters and graphic design, exhibits change every 3-4 months.
 The cafe is nice to.
 - [Fotografiska](https://www.fotografiska.com/nyc/) *NOMAD*.
 Check the exhibits, sometimes quite excellent (the [David LaChapelle show was amazing](https://www.fotografiska.com/nyc/david-lachapelle/)).
-If you go, be sure to have a drink at the bar, which is quite classy.
+If you go, be sure to have a drink at the bar, which is quite classy. **UPDATE Feb 2025:  CLOSED**
 - Anyone can walk into [Christy's Auction House](http://www.christies.com/) *Rockefeller Center* and admire the art.
 Just walk in and act like you own the place, while wearing a bowtie.
 - [Morgan Library](https://www.themorgan.org/) *midtown/nomad/curry hill* --- works on paper and interior design.
 Free on the Friday evenings, but you have to reserve a ticket ahead of time.
 - [Society of Illustrators](https://maps.app.goo.gl/bqEj6XVHCsKjZupR8) *midtown east* -- excellent rotating exhibits, with a rooftop bar.